 - Understand the different services supported by the internet

 - Recognise the planning and design aspects of creating a website

 - Identify the different functions of a web authoring tool and how to use them

 - Apply HTML and CSS to a website to enable the formatting of text, images, and other elements

 - Understand how to publish a site and troubleshoot issues

-- ICDL modules are developed with input from computer users, subject matter experts, and practising computer professionals from all over the world
+- ICDL modules are developed with input from computer users, subject matter experts, and practising professionals from all over the world.

-- Syllabus content reflects day-to-day tasks and responsibilities in this sector
+- The regularly updated syllabus content reflects day-to-day tasks and responsibilities typical of job roles.